dtonhofer/testing_h2_and_spring_jdbc/README.md

    - `Read K`, `Update K`, `Insert K` (which initially does not exist for this case), `Delete K` (i.e. manipulate a record `K` in another table than `X`)
 - In step 3, ALFA then updates `X` with an arbitrary value.
-  **At this point, ALFA may encounter a "timeout exception"** (`org.h2.jdbc.JdbcSQLTimeoutException: Timeout trying to lock table "STUFF"`) because it cannot acquire the lock to `X`, already held by T1.
+  **At this point, ALFA may encounter a "timeout exception"** (`org.h2.jdbc.JdbcSQLTimeoutException: Timeout trying to lock table "STUFF"`) because it cannot acquire the lock to `X`, already held by BRAVO/T2 after a manipulation of `X`.
 - If step 3 does not result in an exception, ALFA commits, moving to step 4.
 - In step 5, BRAVO then updates `X` with an arbitrary value.
-  **At this point, ALFA may encounter a "deadlock exception"** (`org.h2.jdbc.JdbcSQLTransactionRollbackException: Deadlock detected`) because H2 detects a dependency problem, depending on the isolation level and the operation applied in step 2.
+  **At this point, ALFA may encounter a "deadlock exception"** (`org.h2.jdbc.JdbcSQLTransactionRollbackException: Deadlock detected`) because H2 detects a dependency problem, depending on the isolation level and the operation applied in step 2, and it decides to stop ALFA from performing something unsound.

 The above I call the "late update" scenario as ALFA performs the update of `X` in step 3 _after_ BRAVO has performed the test-dependent operation of step 2.